sysprog21/jitboy/README.md

 ## Known Issues

-* No audio support
-* Only works for GNU/Linux
+* Only works for GNU/Linux due to ABI compatibility

 ## Reference